c13n-io/c13n-docs/docs/development.md

 ```

 4. Generate encryption key for c13n database
-:construction: This should be avoided in production.
-Encryption keys should not be stored in the same host with the encrypted database :construction:
+> **This should be avoided in production.
+Encryption keys should not be stored in the same host with the encrypted database**
 ```shell
 cd c13n/conf
 tr -dc 'a-zA-Z0-9' < /dev/urandom | dd bs=1 count=32 of=store.key